Sino-Soviet Non-Aggression Pact: Breach by Soviet Union

 Ironically, in 1937, while the pact was being signed, the Soviets brazenly breached it before and after the signing by conducting the Xinjiang War (1937) from August to October.

 The Soviet Army was assisting the puppet Governor Sheng Shicai in Xinjiang.
 The Kuomintang Muslim general Ma Hushan led the 36th Division (National Revolutionary Army) to resist the invasion.

 Before the invasion, Ma Hushan had communicated with Chiang Kai-shek and mentioned to Peter Fleming that Chiang would send help to fight the Soviets.
 However, the outbreak of war against Japan led Ma to face the Soviet invasion on his own.
 Despite resisting and killing Soviet soldiers, Ma's forces eventually succumbed to Soviet mustard gas bombardment, and he fled to India, where he took a steamer back to China.

 Sheng Shicai then invited Soviet forces to garrison in Turfan, right next to Gansu Province.

 The Republic of China government was fully aware of the Soviet invasion of Xinjiang province and of Soviet troops moving around Xinjiang and Gansu, but it was forced to mask the maneuvers to the public as "Japanese propaganda" to avoid an international incident and for continued military supplies from the Soviets.

 The Chinese government responded with its own military moves.
 Muslim general Ma Buqing then virtually controlled the Gansu corridor.
 He had earlier fought against the Japanese, but since the Soviet threat was great, Chiang made some arrangements regarding Ma's position.
 In July 1942, Chiang instructed Ma to move 30,000 troops to the Tsaidam marsh in the Qaidam Basin of Qinghai.
 Chiang named Ma Reclamation Commissioner, to threaten Sheng Shicai's southern flank in Xinjiang, which bordered Tsaidam.

 After Ma had evacuated his positions in Gansu, Kuomintang troops from central China flooded the area and infiltrated Soviet occupied Xinjiang, gradually reclaimed it, and forced Sheng Shicai to break with the Soviets.

 The Ili Rebellion broke out in Xinjiang when a Kuomintang Muslim officer, Liu Bin-Di, was killed while he was fighting Turkic Uyghur Rebels in November 1944.
 The Soviets supported the Turkic rebels against the Kuomintang, and Kuomintang forces fought back.

 The Kuomintang government ordered Ma Bufang several times to march his troops into Xinjiang to intimidate the Soviet puppet Sheng Shicai.
 That helped in providing protection for Chinese settling in Xinjiang.
-Ma Bufang was sent with the Muslim Cavalry to Urumqi by the Kuomintang in 1945 during the Ili Rebellion to protect it from the Uyghur army from Hi (now Ili).
+Ma Bufang was sent with the Muslim Cavalry to Ürümqi by the Kuomintang in 1945 during the Ili Rebellion to protect it from the Uyghur army from Hi (now Ili).